Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 #### 2.1.1 - 3-4-5 Interpolating Polynomial
 ------
-this one has a problem of unbounded jerk
+This one has a problem of unbounded jerk
 ------

 <ins>**Math:**</ins>